the-dr-lazy/deox/README.md

 ## Installation

-You can install `deox` package by running:
+You can install Deox package by running:

 ```bash
 # YARN